Becoming a Person of Influence through the Ability to Think Critically and Biblically

 - Guided by a Well-Defined Philosophy/Theology – Guided by a philosophy that takes into account biblical theology as well as historical and contemporary practices and strategies.

-- Servant Leadership – Demonstrates leadership that is focused on building up others.
+- Servant Leadership – Demonstrates sacrificial leadership that is focused on building up others while driving forward toward achieving the organization's mission, vision, and values.

 - Team Building – Able to recruit and train a team of people to work together to complete a project.